 Before you rush into your print-then-cut machine purchase, remember—you’re about to open the secret gateway to endless creative possibilities!
 Don’t settle for less; choose a machine that’s a powerhouse of precision and speed.
 Skimping now could mean missing out on jaw-dropping, mind-blowing projects that’ll leave everyone in awe.
 Make the right choice, and you’ll be the undisputed ruler of crafting greatness—so go ahead, pick the perfect machine and unleash your artistic empire!

-SST - Regular Mill & Lathe Tramming System - Tram, Align, & Square for Machine Calibration - For Angular Misalignment - Precise & Powerful - 0.0005” Dial Indicators - Designed in the USA
+SST - Mini Mill & Lathe Tramming System - Tram, Align, & Square for Machine Calibration - For Angular Misalignment - Precise & Powerful - 0.001” Dial Indicators - Designed in the USA

-SST – Regular Mill & Lathe Tramming System – Tram, Align, & Square for Machine Calibration – For Angular Misalignment – Precise & Powerful – 0.0005” Dial Indicators – Designed in the USA
+SST – Mini Mill & Lathe Tramming System – Tram, Align, & Square for Machine Calibration – For Angular Misalignment – Precise & Powerful – 0.001” Dial Indicators – Designed in the USA

 DIAL IN YOUR MACHINE – Get your spindle and bed in perfect sync with Stupid Simple Tools’ Mini…